 Normal sunglasses provide basic protection against both vertical and horizontal UV rays.
 However, they don’t diminish the glare from reflected horizontal rays.

 Polarized glasses have a built-in, laminated filter that permits only vertical light rays to pass through, and almost totally blocks horizontal rays to eliminate glares.
-This is most noticeable when boating or fishing, since you can suddenly see through the surface, which was previously clouded by the reflections from the sun and sky above.
+This is most noticeable when boating or fishing because you’ll be able to suddenly see through the surface, when normally you would see the reflections from the sun and sky above.

 Polarized lenses are most commonly associated with sunglasses, though there are normal prescription glasses with polarized coating as well.
 If you need the power of polarized lenses without the help of sun protection, speak with your doctor or optometrist about this.